WENXU-codinglife/Multithreading-Producer-Consumer/README.md

 # Multithreaded Producer/Consumer

-This is a personal c++ project based on a school course assignment, implementing a program to solve the multi-producer/multi-consumer problem. `pthread`, `mutex`, `conditional variable` are employed.
+This is a personal C++ project based on a school course assignment, implementing a program to solve the multi-producer/multi-consumer problem. `pthread`, `mutex`, `conditional variable` are employed.

 ## Producer-Consumer Problem